-Nancy Burley, Principal Advisor Business and Health Sciences Building, BHS-61 770-961-3701, http://healthsci.clayton.edu/

-The Bachelor of Applied Science degree (B.A.S.) in Allied Health Administration offers career advancement opportunities to individuals who have earned the Associate of Applied Science (A.A.S.), the Associate of Applied Technology (A.A.T.), or other career associate degrees in allied health fields.
+Nancy Burley, Principal Advisor Business and Health Sciences Building, BHS-61 770-961-3701, http://healthsci.clayton.edu/ earned the Associate of Applied Science (A.A.S.), the Associate of Applied Technology (A.A.T.), or other career associate degrees in allied health fields.
 Students who have earned allied health associate degrees at Clayton College & State University or at other accredited institutions can bridge smoothly into the B.A.S. program with little or no loss of credit.
 To complete the B.A.S. at Clayton State, students will take additional general education classes and advanced courses appropriate to their fields and career interests.
 The B.A.S. can normally be earned in four semesters of full-time study, or students can attend part-time.
 Courses are offered at convenient locations and times.